tarantool/doc/doc/reference/configuration/configuration_reference.rst

 When the specified value exceeds the current memory usage, the new limit takes effect immediately without a restart.
 However, **when the specified value is lower than the current memory usage, a restart of the instance is required** for the change to take effect.

-Example to set the Lua memory limit for 4 GB:
+Example to set the Lua memory limit to 4 GB:

 .. code-block:: yaml